Samagra-Development/WarpSQL/README.md

 • Repeat steps 3-6 until the CI build passes successfully.

 • Once the CI build is successful, you can proceed with merging your changes into the main WarpSQL repository.

+## Publish the Project

+To publish the WarpSQL project, follow the guidelines below:

+• Document the release process: Provide clear instructions on how to release new versions of the project.
+This may include steps to follow, release branches or tags, and any necessary checks or validations.

+• Versioning conventions: Define the versioning scheme used for the project.
+It could be semantic versioning (e.g., MAJOR.MINOR.PATCH) or any other convention that aligns with the project's needs.

+• Release notes: Prepare release notes for each new version, highlighting the changes, bug fixes, and new features included in the release.
+This helps users understand what to expect when upgrading to a new version.

+• Distribution and deployment: Specify how the project should be distributed or deployed.
+If there are specific packages, containers, or deployment configurations, provide relevant documentation or instructions.